JonathanWilbur/mueller-report/volume1.md

 on conspiracy as defined in federal law, not the commonly discussed term "collusion."
-The Office considered in particular whether contacts between Trump campaign officials and Russia-linked individuals could trigger liability for the crime of conspiracy-either under statutes that have their own conspiracy language (e.g., 18 U .S.C. §§ 1349, 195l(a)), or under the general conspiracy statute (18 U.S .C. § 371).
+The Office considered in particular whether contacts between Trump campaign officials and Russia-linked individuals could trigger liability for the crime of conspiracy-either under statutes that have their own conspiracy language (e.g., 18 U.S.C. §§ 1349, 195l(a)), or under the general conspiracy statute (18 U.S .C. § 371).
 The investigation did not establish that the contacts described in Volume I, section IV, supra, amounted to an agreement to commit any substantive violation of federal criminal law- including foreign-influence and campaign-finance laws, both of which are